 Transforming a Mom and Pop Business

 In 2008, Lisa became the unlikely family member to take up the family mantle.
-“I really only wanted to be a mom,” Lisa recalls, despite her degree in business and marketing.
-But after she became the general manager, she felt a responsibility to her employees to transform the business: “Knowing that these people depended on my father-in-law, and now me, for their livelihood – that was my motivation.”
+“I really only wanted to be a mom,” Lisa recalls, despite her degree in business and marketing from Florida International University.
+After she became the general manager, she felt a responsibility to her employees to transform the business: “Knowing that these people depended on my father-in-law, and now me, for their livelihood – that was my motivation.”

 Given the standard industry practice of crushing old utility meters for scrap metal, Hialeah Meter had located an opportunity.
-Hialeah Meter recycles and refurbishes electrical meters to sell to recreational marinas and RV parks.
+Hialeah Meter recycles and refurbishes electrical watthour meters to sell to RV parks, Campgrounds and Marinas.
 The model is unique; Lisa explained, “When it comes to refurbishing the meters, there are only two other companies that do what we do.
 No other company in the United States actually sells directly to the sub-metering industry.”